What is Raging Waters? Where is the water park located? What are some top tips for a day at Raging Waters in Los Angeles?

 How much is parking at Raging Waters Los Angeles?

-In 2022, the Premium Parking at Raging Waters in San Dimas will cost $50.
-General Parking costs $20.
+In 2023, the Premium Parking at Raging Waters in San Dimas will cost $50.
+General Parking costs $25.
+You can save a few dollars if you purchase online in advance.

 What makes Premium Parking so expensive?
-The fact that premium parking is right outside the entrance of Raging Waters.
-So if you decide to leave lunch back in the car, it’s closer to the main entrance, and you can skip taking the tram back and forth from general parking.
+The fact is that premium parking is right outside the entrance of Raging Waters.
+So if you leave lunch back in the car, it’s closer to the main entrance, and you can skip taking the tram back and forth from general parking.

-You may be thinking, what’s the point in bringing lunch if I’m investing it in Premium Parking?
+You may be thinking, what’s the point in bringing lunch if I invest it in Premium Parking?
 It may turn out to be a wash.
 Well, that depends on how big of a family and group you’ll be at Raging Waters with and how many meals you’ll have to purchase at $10-15 per person.

 Personally, we loved the convenience of Premium Parking since we were just going to be doing Raging Waters for one day out of the summer.
-Plus, when we went to general parking, it was hot, the line was long, the tram was slow, and we ended up going back to pay for the premium parking.
+Plus, when we went to general parking, it was hot, the line was long, the tram was slow, and we went back to pay for the premium parking.

 6. Store Any Valuables in a Locker Rental

-If you must, rent a local for $15 for the day.
-You can store your valuables inside and return to the locker whenever you like.
+If you must, rent a locker for $15 for the day.
+You can store your valuables inside and return them to the locker whenever you like.

 We rented one and stored the few valuables in a backpack, including our towels, until we needed them.
-Just so we didn’t have to worry about anything as we walked around the park.
+So that we didn’t have to worry about anything as we walked around the park.
 This will all depend on how many are in your group, and if you find great seating, you trust to leave important items behind.

 Always better to be safe than sorry.